shrocket/personal_website/content/blog/2015-03-27-retrospective-26-february-2006-the-sum-of-the-remainders.md

 ---
-title: Retrospective: 27 February 2006: The Sum of the Remainders
+title: Retrospective - 27 February 2006 - The Sum of the Remainders
 date: 2015-03-27
 categories:
   - blahg
   - 10-year-retrospective
 ---